tayeva/satellite-kafka-spark-delta-lake-pipeline-example/README.md

 # satellite-kafka-spark-delta-lake-pipeline-example

 This is an example/demo ("proof of concept") project.
 It is a producer-consumer program with randomly generated data.
 The premise is that there are multiple satellites producing data asynchronously.
-The data is published to a message broker, then processed and written to storage with an extract-tranform-load (ETL) pipeline.
+The data is serialized and published to a message broker, then processed and written to storage with an extract-tranform-load (ETL) pipeline.

 ## Architecture